Aiden01/wippy/README.md

 # Javascript exercises for beginners

-This repo contains a lot of exercises for peoples who want to learn more about Javascript
+This repository contains a lot of exercises for peoples who want to learn more about Javascript

 ## Exercises